-⇒ LAW DEAN'S OFFICE SUITE 442-6600 Hours: Monday through Friday - 9 am to 5:30 pm
+$\Rightarrow LAW DEAN'S OFFICE SUITE$ 442-6600

+Hours: Monday through Friday - 9 am to 5:30 pm

 The Dean's Office is responsible for overseeing the administration of the School of Law.
-The suite includes offices for the associate dean for academic affairs, associate dean for budget, administration & enrollment services, assistant director of the dean's office, and the director of publications and media relations.
+The suite includes offices for the associate dean for academic affairs, associate dean for budget, administration & enrollment services, director of administration and the director of publications and media relations.
 The front desk in the Dean's Office Suite serves as the School of Law's switchboard and center for general information.